NREL/streamm-tools/doc/source/index.rst

 Release Notes
 *****************

-v1.0.0 -- August 28 2015 -- Initial release
+- v1.0.0 -- August 28 2015 -- Initial release

-`NREL <http://www.nrel.gov/>`_ is a National Laboratory of the U.S. Department of Energy, Office of Energy Efficiency and Renewable Energy, operated by the Alliance for Sustainable Energy, LLC.
+- `NREL <http://www.nrel.gov/>`_ is a National Laboratory of the U.S. Department of Energy, Office of Energy Efficiency and Renewable Energy, operated by the Alliance for Sustainable Energy, LLC.
+- Licensed under the Apache License, Version 2.0